privateprep/coding-space-website/src/pages/blog/2024-01-06-kid-inventors-who-are-changing-the-world.md

       ## Kenneth Shinozuka

       At 14, Kenneth Shinozuka wanted to do something to help people like his grandfather who was suffering from night wandering due to Alzheimer's.
-His solution was the SafeWander® Sock Sensor, a wearable pressure sensor that notifies a caregiver when their patient leaves their bed.
+His solution was the SafeWander® Sock Sensor, a wearable pressure sensor that notifies a caregiver when their patient gets out of bed.
 Kenneth even developed a mobile app for a comprehensive wireless monitoring system.

       His innovative creation earned him the 2014 Google Science Fair title, the WebMD 2015 Health Hero award, and a feature on NBC News.
 On May 27, 2014, Kenneth's invention was solidified with the issuance of US Patent 8,736,439.